alejandraa/home/README.md

 DOTS
 ====

 DOTS is a framework for ZSH that helps you manage your dot-files, ZSH sugar functionality, and your general shell experience.
 It began its life as a fork off the popular [Oh My ZSH framework][omz].
 It has similar design philosophies and functionality, but different goals.
-Where Oh My ZSH is meant for new users to get more acclamated with ZSH, DOTS is meant for the slightly more advanced user who wants the built-in functionality of Oh My ZSH but wants additional customization and functionality, such as the copying and synchronization of "dot-files".
+Where Oh My ZSH is meant for new users to get more acclamated with ZSH, DOTS is meant for the slightly more advanced user who wants the built-in functionality of Oh My ZSH but wants a bit more additional customization.
+It also includes some extra tools that help with day-to-day shell management tasks.

 Features
 --------